peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 ==================

 `TunableOp <https://github.com/pytorch/pytorch/blob/main/aten/src/ATen/cuda/tunable/README.md>`_
 is a feature used to obtain the optimal GPU kernel for a key PyTorch operations.
 At the moment, TunableOp supports the tuning of dense matrix multiplies (GEMM, batched GEMM, GEMM and bias, and scaled GEMM).
 This feature is useful for squeezing out the last bit of performance.
 In short, it will try up to thousands of matrix multiply algorithms that are available in rocBLAS and hipBLASLt.
 A caveat is that as the math libraries improve over time, there is a less benefit to using TunableOp, and there is also no guarantee that the workload being tuned will be able to outperform the default GEMM algorithm in hipBLASLt.

 Some additional references for PyTorch TunableOp include `ROCm blog <https://rocm.blogs.amd.com/artificial-intelligence/pytorch-tunableop/README.html>`__, TunableOp `README <https://github.com/pytorch/pytorch/blob/main/aten/src/ATen/cuda/tunable/README.md>`__, and `llm tuning <https://rocm.docs.amd.com/en/latest/how-to/llm-fine-tuning-optimization/model-acceleration-libraries.html#fine-tuning-llms-pytorch-tunableop>`__.

 The three most important environment variables for controlling TunableOp are:

-The three most important environment variables are:

 ``PYTORCH_TUNABLEOP_ENABLED``
    Default is ``0``.
 Set to ``1`` to enable.
 This is the main on/off switch for